-To honor this celebration we take a look at some of the top blessed and beautiful spots in Ireland association with Irish saint.
+If you're planning a vacation or pilgrimage to Ireland it's worth taking a look at some of the top blessed and beautiful spots in Ireland with an association to an Irish saint.
 There are over 300 saints directly associated with the island, so it's no wonder Ireland earned the title of “the land of saints and scholars.”

 Here are a few wonderful places in Ireland that are associated Irish saints: